-Find as many people as possible who can support your case and help you show that you have a primary health need.
-This could include a social worker, GP, consultant, professional carer or family member.

-- If you don't have a family member or friend who can represent you at meetings or help with your appeal, ask your CCG for information about the local advocacy service.
-You can also read our factsheet Independent advocacy for more information. - If you think you have a good case, you may need to be patient as the appeal process can take time.
+- Find as many people as possible who can support your case and help you show that you have a primary health need.
+This could include a social worker, GP, consultant, professional care worker or family member. - If you do not have a family member or friend who can represent you at meetings or help with your appeal, ask your ICB or LHB for information about a local advocacy service.
+You can also read our factsheet Helping you get your voice heard: Independent advocacy for more information. - If you think you have a good case, you may need to be patient because the appeal process can take time.
 Don't give up - many people have successfully appealed an NHS Continuing Healthcare decision.